 March 6, 2008: Apple releases the iPhone software development kit, finally allowing devs to start creating native mobile apps for the new smartphone.

-When the App Store eventually opens a few months later, a new industry springs up overnight as third-party devs rush to take advantage of Apple’s lucrative distribution network.
+When the App Store eventually opens a few months later, a new industry springs up overnight.
+Third-party devs rush to take advantage of Apple’s lucrative distribution network.

 Birth of the App Store